adel3li/house-price-predictor/README.md

 -->
 ## Description

-This repository contains the code and data for a project related to house sales.
+This repository contains the code and data for the [House Price Predictor](https://house-sales-app.streamlit.app) web application.
 The project involves data cleaning, exploratory data analysis (EDA), profiling, and model training and validation.
 The project is structured with specific folders for data, code, and various outputs.

 ## Table of Contents